Sliding friction in the hydrodynamic lubrication regime for a power-law fluid: Aspects of Reynolds lubrication flow

 \section{Aspects of Reynolds lubrication flow}

-Lubrication flow is a superimposition of Couette and Poiseuille contributions.
-For a conjunction between non-conformal surfaces, such as that shown in \Figref{fig:geom}, the full solution requires numerics \cite{Ham94} but basic insights can be gained by considering the quasi-one-dimensional case \cite{GHP+01}.
+For a conjunction between non-conformal surfaces (\cf\ \partFig{fig:geom}{a}), mass conservation implies that entrainment involves a superimposition of Couette and Poiseuille flows.
+The full solution requires numerics \cite{Ham94} but basic insights can be gained by considering the quasi-one-dimensional case \cite{GHP+01}.
 In that case the flow is

-Here $x$ (\cf\ $r$) measures the distance along the gap, $y$ measures the distance from the lower surface (moving at velocity $-U$), $h$ is the gap, $p$ is the lubrication pressure, and $\eta$ the viscosity.
+Here $x$ (\cf\ $r$) measures the distance along the gap, $y$ measures the distance from the lower surface (moving at velocity $-U$), $h$ is the gap (weakly varying with $x$), $p$ is the Reynolds lubrication pressure, and $\eta$ the viscosity.
 This velocity field corresponds to a net material flux

-This has to be constant even though $h$ varies, and is of order $Uh_0$.
+This has to be constant, even though $h$ varies, and is of order $Uh_0$.
 The implication is that $(h_0^3/12\eta)\,dp/dx\sim U h_0$, which gives an order of magnitude estimate of the pressure gradient.
 The associated Poiseuille flow velocity (along the centerline for instance) is then $(h_0^2/\eta)\, dp/dx\sim U$, as utilised in the main discussion.

 The shear rate at the lower surface is